xirui-trans/cloudstack-documentation/source/adminguide/accounts.rst

 .. |button to dedicate a zone, pod,cluster, or host| image:: /_static/images/dedicate-resource-button.png

-Using a SAML 2.0 Identity Provider for User Authentication
+使用SAML 2.0 Identity Provider 做用户认证
 ----------------------------------------------------------

 You can use a SAML 2.0 Identity Provider with CloudStack for user